 - It’s a mineral chelator, when ingested it causes micronutrient deficiencies

 - It’s an antibiotic that kills good stomach bacteria–interfering with digestion and absorption of nutrients, causing all sorts of stomach and digestive diseases

 - It’s an endocrine disruptor–it disturbs the adrenal glands, mimics hormones, causes lack of energy, disorientation, reproductive issues, amongst other things.

 “Endocrine disruptors are chemicals that may interfere with the body’s endocrine system and produce adverse developmental, reproductive, neurological, and immune effects in both humans and wildlife.
-A wide range of substances, both natural and man-made, are thought to cause endocrine disruption, including pharmaceuticals, dioxin and dioxin-like compounds, polychlorinated biphenyls, From the National Institutes of Environmental Healthand other pesticides, and such as bisphenol A. Endocrine disruptors may be found in many everyday products– including plastic bottles, metal food cans, detergents, flame retardants, food, toys, cosmetics, and pesticides.
-The NIEHS supports studies to determine whether exposure to endocrine disruptors may result in human health effects including lowered fertility and an increased incidence of and some cancers.
+A wide range of substances, both natural and man-made, are thought to cause endocrine disruption, including pharmaceuticals, dioxin and dioxin-like compounds, polychlorinated biphenyls, DDT and other pesticides, and plasticizers such as bisphenol A. Endocrine disruptors may be found in many everyday products– including plastic bottles, metal food cans, detergents, flame retardants, food, toys, cosmetics, and pesticides.
+The NIEHS supports studies to determine whether exposure to endocrine disruptors may result in human health effects including lowered fertility and an increased incidence of endometriosis and some cancers.
 Research shows that endocrine disruptors may pose the greatest risk during prenatal and early postnatal development when organ and neural systems are forming.”
+From the National Institutes of Environmental Health

 Save the Bees, Don’t use Glyphosate